Brendan Dolan-Gavitt's Research Home Page

 We used this system to create a curated dataset of 66,301 full-system traces, collected over a two year period.
 It has been used for several deep analyses of malware:

 - Giorgio Severi, Tim Leek, and Brendan Dolan-Gavitt.
 Malrec: Compact Full-Trace Malware Recording for Retrospective Deep Analysis.
-DIMVA 2018 (to appear). [draft pdf]
+DIMVA 2018. [draft pdf]

 - Tianyu Gu, Siddharth Garg, and Brendan Dolan-Gavitt.
 BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain.
 Machine Learning and Computer Security Workshop (Colocated with NIPS), December 2017 [pdf] (Best Attack Paper) Press coverage: WIRED, The Register, The Independent, Quartz.